7 Proven Strategies to Resolve Depression: Optimizing Mental Well-being with Neuroscience

 5. Social Connection: The Power of Human Relationships And Depression

 Social isolation is a significant risk factor for depression.
 By nurturing strong social connections and engaging in activities that promote social interaction, we can build a support network that helps us overcome depression.
-A study published in the Journal of Social and Clinical Psychology found that social support can reduce symptoms of depression by up to 50%.
+A study published in the Journal of Social and Clinical Psychology found that social support can reduce indicators of depression by up to 50%.

 6. Mindfulness and Overcoming Depression: The Art of Living in the Present